 Outstanding service, deep expertise, high efficiency

-Butler Snow’s drug & device team approaches each case with a strategic view toward presenting a compelling defense to the jury—developing case themes early, weaving them throughout discovery and motions practice, and ultimately presenting a cohesive and persuasive defense at trial if the case is not resolved earlier.
+Butler Snow’s drug & device litigation team approaches each case with a strategic view toward presenting a compelling defense to the jury—developing case themes early, weaving them throughout discovery and motions practice, and ultimately presenting a cohesive and persuasive defense at trial if the case is not resolved earlier.
 Our goal is to bring innovative, cost-effective results to our clients’ most complex and challenging matters.

 Our success is based on becoming an integral part of our client’s team.
 By using our deep industry knowledge and decades of hands-on experience, we work together with our clients to find creative solutions, while keeping an eye on value and effective resolutions.

 Our drug & device litigation team has taken leading roles in pharmaceutical and medical device litigation involving a wide range of products, including:

 - Pharmaceuticals: Acne medications, anti-biotics, anti-inflammatory medications, anti-psychotic medications, birth control, blood thinners, cholesterol medications, colitis medications, diabetes medications, diet drugs, heartburn medications, hormone replacement therapies, hypertension medications, osteoporosis medications, over-the-counter pain relievers, treatment for male pattern baldness, and vaccines.

 - Medical devices: pelvic and hernia mesh, mammary implants, pain pumps, hip replacements, dialyzers, mechanical heart valves, and IUDs.

 We have a proven reputation for success in the following specific areas: